panchomb/ie-exercise-3/modules/kubernetes-configuration/extension/README.md

 ### Parameter: `location`

 Location for all resources.
 - Required: No
 - Type: string
 - Default: `[resourceGroup().location]`

+### Parameter: `name`

+The name of the Flux Configuration.
+- Required: Yes
+- Type: string

 ### Parameter: `releaseNamespace`

 Namespace where the extension Release must be placed, for a Cluster scoped extension.
 If this namespace does not exist, it will be created.
 - Required: No
 - Type: string
 - Default: `''`